Life Is Sweet (film): Release

+Reception

 Critical reception

-The film received very favourable reviews, and on Rotten Tomatoes, it holds a rating of 93% from 15 reviews, with an average rating of 7.8/10.
+The film received very favourable reviews, and on Rotten Tomatoes, it holds a rating of 94% from 17 reviews, with an average rating of 7.8/10.
 The Guardian film reviewer awarded the film seven stars out of a possible ten.
-Roger Ebert in the Chicago Sun-Times was full of praise, commenting that in spite of the constraints of independent film production, the film was "as funny, spontaneous and free as if it had been made on a lark by a millionaire".
+Roger Ebert of the Chicago Sun-Times was full of praise, commenting that in spite of the constraints of independent film production, the film was "as funny, spontaneous and free as if it had been made on a lark by a millionaire".
 He added that "By the end of Life Is Sweet, we are treading close to the stuff of life itself – to the way we all struggle and make do, compromise some of our dreams and insist on the others.
 Watching this movie made me realize how boring and thin many movies are; how they substitute plots for the fascinations of life."

 Hal Hinson of The Washington Post called the film "sublime" and "gently brilliant".

 Desson Thompson of the same paper agreed, praising Leigh for discovering "the tragic beauty of the mundane".

 David Sexton in the Times Literary Supplement was critical, however, and wrote that "the film never transcends sitcom and remains static and anecdotal, its unit the scene, not the complete story."
 Further, he wrote that the film is "the product of an unresolved attitude to its subject matter and in particular of an uneasy relation to questions of class."
 Philip French in The Observer countered this idea: "Leigh has been called patronising.
 The charge is false.
 The Noël Coward/David Lean film This Happy Breed, evoked by Leigh in several panning shots across suburban back gardens, is patronising.
 Coward and Lean pat their characters on the back...Leigh shakes them, hugs them, sometimes despairs over them, but never thinks that they are other than versions of ourselves."

+Accolades

 Cultural references

 Aubrey's restaurant The Regret Rien is named after the 1956 song "Non, je ne regrette rien" by Charles Dumont and Michel Vaucaire, made famous by French singer Edith Piaf.
 A framed black-and-white head shot of Piaf hanging on a wall is replaced by a stuffed cat's head when he shows Wendy and Andy his restaurant before its opening.

 In his first appearance in the movie, Aubrey wears a San Francisco Giants Starter jacket while visiting the family's home.

 Andy often speaks in comic voices, at one point uttering the out-of-context line "He's fallen in the water!".
 This was the catchphrase of Little Jim, a recurring character from the 1950s BBC radio comedy programme The Goon Show.

 Patsy is a supporter of Tottenham Hotspur football club.
 According to Leigh, this was a source of some discomfort to Stephen Rea who played the character because Rea is a supporter of the team's long-term rivals Arsenal.